 Projects involving reuse of treated effluent from wastewater treatment plants typically provide treated water for watering of outdoor landscaping, thus reducing the need for pumping groundwater for that purpose.
 The Town of Silver City golf course uses wastewater treatment plant effluent rather than potable water for irrigation (Esqueda, 2012).
-Other uses for treated effluent would need to be evaluated considering the beneficial aquifer recharge from wastewater discharge, and the output of the solar array, as described in Section 5.
+Other uses for treated effluent would need to be evaluated considering the beneficial aquifer recharge from wastewater discharge and the cost of electricity to pump the water.
 The Town has a pending return flow credit application with the Office of the State Engineer that would officially recognize the value of the wastewater discharge recharging the aquifer.
 Approval of the application would expand the Town's water right to include the amount of recharge.
 A substantial decrease in the amount of wastewater being discharged could affect the recharge amount.